margor6/margor6/README.md

 ### 🚀 About Me

-* 🎓 **Education:** IT and Econometrics student at AGH University of Science and Technology in Kraków.
+* **Education:** IT and Econometrics student at AGH University of Science and Technology in Kraków.
-* 🏆 **Achievements:** Selected participant of the **"Prymusi AGH"** talent program (focused on financial mathematics and life insurance modeling) and member of the **Ekonometryk Research Group**.
+* **Achievements:** Selected participant of the **"Prymusi AGH"** talent program (focused on financial mathematics and life insurance modeling) and member of the **Econometrics Research Group**.
-* 📈 **What I do:** I build quantitative models, interactive financial dashboards, and machine learning algorithms to analyze market trends and economic indicators.
+* **What I do:** I build quantitative models, interactive financial dashboards, and machine learning algorithms to analyze market trends and economic indicators.
-* 🌱 **Currently learning:** Comparing the effectiveness of various ML algorithms for classification and regression problems.
+* **Currently learning:** Comparing the effectiveness of various ML algorithms for classification and regression problems.
-* 🎯 **Goal:** Seeking an opportunity to practically apply my analytical and technical knowledge within the financial/banking sector, risk management, or actuarial fields.
+* **Goal:** Seeking an opportunity to practically apply my analytical and technical knowledge within the financial/banking sector, risk management, or actuarial fields.

 ---